OthmanGh/UNITEYPULSE/README.md

 #### Business Owner:

-- As a business owner, I should be able to track attendance, manage leaves, and evaluate employee performance within the system.

 - As a business owner, I should be able to define and update company policies such as code of conduct, HR policies, etc., ensuring all employees are aware and compliant.

-- As a business owner, I should define clear goals and objectives for individual employees or teams.

-#### Project Manager:

-- As a project manager, I need to schedule and manage team meetings, including sending invites, setting agendas, and tracking attendance, to facilitate effective communication and collaboration.
+- As a business owner, I need to schedule and manage team meetings, including sending invites, setting agendas, and tracking attendance, to facilitate effective communication and collaboration.

-- As a project manager, I need to manage project budgets, track expenses, and approve expenses submitted by team members, ensuring projects stay within budget constraints.
+- As a business owner, I need to manage project budgets, track expenses, and approve expenses submitted by team members, ensuring projects stay within budget constraints.

-- As a project manager, I need to allocate resources efficiently across projects, ensuring that tasks are appropriately assigned based on team members' skills and availability to optimize productivity.

 #### Employee: